 Have a heart to heart

-If you haven’t already, set aside time (preferably not right before a phone call, Skype chat or pickup) to have a heart-to-heart chat with your kids.
-Ideally, pick a time when kids are calm and most likely to talk.
-Also consider whether you’ll get more mileage out of a one-on-one conversation with each child or if a collective chat will yield better results
+If you haven’t already, set aside time (preferably not right before a phone call, video chat, or pickup) to have a heart-to-heart chat with your kids.
+Ideally, pick a time when your children are calm and most likely to talk.
+Also, consider whether you’ll get more mileage out of a one-on-one conversation with each child or if a collective conversation will yield better results.

 Don’t play the “I have to” card

-While it may be true that you have a court order to follow, resist the urge to use the judge as the heavy by telling kids, “I’m sorry but I have to make you go, the Court said so.”
+While it may be true that you have a court order to follow, resist the urge to use the court as the heavy by telling kids, “I’m sorry but I have to make you go, the Judge said so.”